-- Can’t I buy it used or borrow it from friends?
+- Can I buy it used or borrow it from friends?

 - Am I buying the most sustainable version of this product?

-For example, check if the brand you chose is conscious about the environment, for example, are the products they manufacture energy efficient?
+For example, check if the brand you chose is conscious about the environment.
+Are the products they manufacture energy efficient?
 Do they try to use less packaging?

 Also, if you often find yourself buying too many groceries, promise to buy only the amount that fits in one shopping bag (that you bring along).
 If you often forget to take your shopping bag with you, get yourself a 2-in-1 wallet with a built-in shopping bag for more eco-friendly shopping.

-Today’s world is crammed with information, and many people struggle to keep focus on what’s truly important.
+Today’s world is crammed with information, and many people struggle to focus on what’s truly important.
 There’s just too much going on in the world—too much to read, to watch, to know, too many conversations to participate in.

-But how to refuse the temptation to check the phone and start using social media in a controlled, not a compulsive way?
+How can you refuse the temptation to check the phone in a controlled, not a compulsive way?

-For example, start your day with 50% battery life, and manage your phone usage so that you’ll make it till the evening.
+For example, start your day with 50% battery life, and manage your phone usage so that you’ll make it last until the evening.

-When you start doing an important task that requires full focus, set your phone on flight mode so that nobody can disturb you.
+When you start doing an important task that requires full focus, set your phone on airplane mode so that nobody can disturb you.